2025–26 Peterborough United F.C. season

-The 2025–26 season is the 92nd season in the history of Peterborough United Football Club, and their fourth consecutive season in League One.
-In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2025–26 season was the 92nd season in the history of Peterborough United Football Club, and their fourth consecutive season in League One.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.

 Managerial changes

 On 25 October, Darren Ferguson was sacked following the 2–1 home defeat to Blackpool.
 Four days later, Luke Williams was appointed as the new manager on a three-year contract.